-BUILDING PLACEMENT:
+1 BUILDING PLACEMENT:

-- Setbacks: >>
+" Setbacks:

-- " Refer to applicable Building Type for setbacks.
+" Refer to applicable Building Type for setbacks.

-- Encroachment Zone:
+" Encroachment Zone:

-- " Refer to applicable Building Type for criteria.
+" Refer to applicable Building Type for criteria.

-- Miscellaneous
+" Miscellaneous

-BUILDING FORM - MASSING & SIZE:
+2 BUILDING FORM - MASSING & SIZE:

-- Size and Height: - " Refer to applicable Building Type for size and height Standards.
+Size and Height:

+" Refer to applicable Buildng Type for size and height Standards.

-PARKING AND SERVICE:
+3 PARKING AND SERVICE:

-- Spaces
+Spaces

-- " 1 space per Secondary Unit
+" 1 space per Accessory Dwelling Unit

-- Miscellaneous
+Miscellaneous

-- " No parking required for Ancillary or Secondary Unit Buildings that are less than or equal to 500 sf.
+" No parking required for Accessory Dwelling Unit Buildings that are less than or equal to 500 sf.